 --Housebound workshop at Woolly Mammoth Theatre Co, directed by Shana Cooper, April 2019.

 B.S. in Theatre, Northwestern University, 1999; M.F.A. in Playwriting, University of California at San Diego, 2006.

 Areas of Specialization/Interest:

-Current: Member of Arena Stage's Playwrights' Arena, Member of the Dramatists Guild.
-Former: Shank Playwright in Residence at South Coast Repertory, Member of Center Stage's Playwrights Collective.
+Member of the Dramatists Guild.
+Former: Arena Stage Playwrights' Arena, Shank Playwright in Residence at South Coast Repertory, Center Stage's Playwrights Collective.

 Honors and Awards:

 Dramatists Guild Foundation Writers Alliance Grant, National New Play Network's Smith Prize for Political Theatre, MacDowell Colony Fellow, Samuel Goldwyn Writing Award, Kennedy Center National Science Playwriting Award, Boston Theatre IRNE Award for Best Play at a small theatre, Pinter Review Gold Medal, Final Draft Big Break, Northwestern University’s Mary Margaret Linn Award, Princess Grace finalist, three-time Heideman Award finalist, Virginia Center for the Creative Arts residency, Hawthornden Castle International Writer’s Retreat residency, New Harmony Project writer in residence.